semgrep/semgrep-docs/docs/getting-started.md

   3. For **macOS or Linux** Docker users, perform the following steps:
      1. Sign up or log in to Semgrep Cloud Platform (SCP):
          ```sh
-        docker run --rm returntocorp/semgrep semgrep login
+        docker run -it --platform linux/amd64 -v "${PWD}:/src" returntocorp/semgrep semgrep login
          ```
       This command automatically opens a new tab or browser window.
 You can also click the link in the CLI to complete the step.
      2. A modal appears after logging in to SCP.
 Click **Create an organization**.
 Note that you can further integrate organizations (orgs) with GitLab accounts and GitHub accounts, including personal and org accounts, after you complete this procedure.
-     3. After creating an org in the previous step, return to the CLI and run the following command to start a scan using recommended Semgrep rules:
+     3. After creating an org in the previous step, return to the CLI and copy the token displayed in the CLI.
+     4. Run the following command to start a scan using recommended Semgrep rules, substituting YOUR_TOKEN with the value you copied in the previous step:
         ```sh
-        docker run --rm -v "${PWD}:/src" returntocorp/semgrep semgrep ci
+        docker run -e SEMGREP_APP_TOKEN=YOUR_TOKEN --platform linux/amd64 --rm -v "${PWD}:/src" returntocorp/semgrep semgrep ci
         ```
-      The provided `-v` option mounts the current directory into the container to be scanned.
-Change directories locally or provide a specific local directory in the command to scan a different directory.
   4. For **Windows** Docker users, perform the following steps:
      1. Sign up or log in to Semgrep Cloud Platform (SCP):
        ```bash
-       docker run --rm returntocorp/semgrep semgrep login
+       docker run -it --platform linux/amd64 -v "%cd%:/src" returntocorp/semgrep semgrep login
        ```
      2. A modal appears after logging in to SCP.
+Click **Create an organization**.
 Note that you can further integrate organizations (orgs) with GitLab accounts and GitHub accounts, including personal and org accounts, after you complete this procedure.
-     3. After creating an org in the previous step, return to the CLI and run a scan:
+     3. After creating an org in the previous step, return to the CLI and copy the token displayed in the CLI.
+     4. Run the following command to start a scan using recommended Semgrep rules, substituting YOUR_TOKEN with the value you copied in the previous step:
         ```bash
-        docker run --rm -v "%cd%:/src" returntocorp/semgrep semgrep ci
+       docker run -e SEMGREP_APP_TOKEN=<YOUR_TOKEN> --platform linux/amd64 --rm -v "%cd%:/src" returntocorp/semgrep semgrep ci
         ```
-      The provided `-v` option mounts the current directory into the container to be scanned.
-Change directories locally or provide a specific local directory in the command to scan a different directory.

 </TabItem>